andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_B_BiasedAnalysis.rst

 Other Types of Biased Analysis
 ***********

 We’ve only touched on a couple of different ways to do biased analyses, but there are other ways too - and you need to be on the lookout for them.
 Let’s say that you use an anterior cingulate cortex ROI for your confirmatory analysis - meaning that you selected the ROI beforehand, regardless of what the whole-brain results look like - but the results don’t pass correction.
 You then look at the whole-brain map, and see this.
 You then decide to use an ROI located more in the pre-SMA.
-This is also a biased an alysis, because now you know where your effect is before you decide where to extract from.
+This is also a biased an analysis, because now you know where your effect is before you decide where to extract from.